rafaelmartins/old.rafaelmartins.eng.br/content/post/reworking-patches-with-mercurial-queues.rst

 .. tags: en-us,mercurial,git,gsoc,gentoo,diffball

-Hi all,

-the first task of my `GSoC project`_ was to add XZ support to diffball, that is a tool that generates binary deltas for tarballs and binaries in general.
+The first task of my `GSoC project`_ was to add XZ support to diffball, that is a tool that generates binary deltas for tarballs and binaries in general.